XpressAI/xircuits.io/docs/tutorials/creating-a-xircuits-component-library.md

 ---
 sidebar_position: 2
-id: how-to-create-a-xircuits-component-library
+id: creating-a-xircuits-component-library
-title: How to Create a Xircuits Component Library
+title: Creating a Xircuits Component Library
 tags:
   - component-library dev
-  - how-tos
+  - tutorials
 ---

 # How to Create a Xircuits Component Library

-In the previous guide, you have learned how to create a component.
-In this guide, you will learn how to create a component library.
+In the previous tutorial, you have learned how to create a component.
+In this tutorial, you will learn how to create a component library.

 1. Create a directory in xai_components called `xai_newLibrary`.
 2. Inside that directory, indicate that your component library is a python module by creating `__init__.py`.
 Leave it blank.